 I loved the recipe, it worked great, except it didn’t store very well.
 So, if you’re looking for another alternative and don’t plan to store any extra paint, Plaster of Paris is a great option!

-But if you choose to not spray on your paint, you’re good to go with your brush and fresh batch of chalk paint!
+But if you choose to not spray on your paint, you’re good to go with your brush and a fresh batch of chalk paint!
+Here are the best chalk paint brushes.

-After your homemade chalk paint is dry, seal it with waterbased polyurethane.
-Polyurethane gives the furniture a nice smooth finish, makes the paint extra durable, and makes it easier to clean.
+After your homemade chalk paint is dry, seal it with water-based polyurethane.
+Water-based polyurethane gives the furniture a nice smooth finish, makes the paint extra durable, and makes it easier to clean.

 That’s all there is to it!
 Enjoy!

 P.S.
 Chalk paint is great for most pieces of furniture.
-Keep in mind though, if your furniture has a super shiny or slick finish, it is best to prime before using chalk paint, as the chalk paint cannot adhere properly to those finishes.
+Keep in mind though, if you’re painting laminate furniture, it is best to prime before using chalk paint, as the chalk paint cannot adhere properly to those finishes.